dgrotto/growingcitykids/_posts/2014-10-25-beginning.md

 author: David
 tags: info
 ---
 Today is my fortieth birthday.
 When my wife asked me today what I wanted to do, I replied "I'd like to work on my motorcycle."
 This motorcycle is both a thorn in her side and a bit of a joke.
 I've lugged this beast around from house to house over the years and never had a place to work on it.
-But the thing is that I really enjoy working with hands and making things...
+But the thing is that I really enjoy working with my hands and making things...

 Living in the city can make this type of unremarkable activity challenging: I don't have a garage (the bike was actually towed once as a derelict vehicle when I worked on it in the street), the bike is stored where my tools aren't, and it's not a simple task to coordinate everyone's schedule to allow me to work on it elsewhere.